GoHighLevel vs. ServiceTitan: Marketing Platform vs. Field Service ERP

 1. Generate leads and follow up fast (GHL)

-Jobber runs $69–$349/month depending on tier.
-Housecall Pro is $79–$349/month.
-Both integrate with QuickBooks, have solid mobile apps, and can be set up in a week.
-Combined with GHL at $97–$297/month, you’re running a full marketing-and-operations stack for under $600/month.
+Jobber costs $69–$349/month.
+Housecall Pro costs $79–$349/month.
+Both integrate with QuickBooks and have solid mobile apps.
+Combined with GHL at $97–$297/month, you’re under $600/month.

 For Shops at $500K–$1M Revenue / 5–15 Trucks